cheesesamwich/Glide/README.md

 - Making small adjustments to Spotify Listen Along invites for a cleaner look
 - Improving selectors for more reliable updates
 - Automatically reinject the css instead of relying on a button
+- Clean up the plugin code potentially, its very messy since the whole css is stored from within the .tsx

 #### Bugs
 - Adding comments to some class recolor lines